Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The Highlight method turns on the highlighter attached to the Interactable Object with the given colour.
+The Highlight method turns on the highlighter attached to the Interactable Object with the given Color.

 #### Unhighlight/0